 pipelines: pipeline-name: broker: sqs queue: default declare: MessageRetentionPeriod: 86400

-Each created job must be assigned to a pipeline.
-You can either specify pipeline directly in your application or let application server resolve it automatically.
+Each created job must correlate to a pipeline.
+You can either specify the pipeline directly in your application or let the application server resolve it automatically.

-dispatch option to specify how to assign job or job namespace with specific pipeline and/or additional options:
+dispatch option to specify how to assign job or job namespace with specific pipeline or additional options:

 dispatch: app-job-ping.pipeline: "local"

-Job names are calculated automatically based on handler class name, namespace separator replaced with
+Job names calculated automatically based on handler class name, namespace separator replaced with

 We can use